 For the first time in a project of this size in Germany, building authorities approved a structural sealant glazing (SSG) system without mechanical restraints.
 Extensive testing by the Bundesanstalt für Materialprüfung (Federal Institute for Materials Research & Testing) demonstrated the performance and durability of the structural silicone bonding under the combined influence of mechanical and climatic stresses.

 The prefabricated cassettes allow an unprecedented design flexibility and versatile customization for rainscreen systems.
 Only a few well designed and reusable components are needed.
-The design of the modular cassette is a product development in its own right based on the principles of the circular economy. ” Jan Wurm Leader Research & Innovation Europe, Arup Germany
+The design of the modular cassette is a product development in its own right based on the principles of the circular economy. ” Jan Wurm Germany Research & Innovation Europe Leader

 With its forward-looking building concept, which allows visitors to experience sustainable building design, the Futurium 2019 was awarded the "Design That Educates" Award.